Q: How many immigrants live in the United States?

 Q: Are there cases when immigrants without proper documentation may be allowed to stay in the U.S.?

 Law You Can Use is a weekly consumer legal information column provided by the Ohio State Bar Association.
 This article was prepared by Richard Renner of the Dover, Ohio firm of Tate & Renner, and David Leopold of David Wolfe Leopold & Assoc.
 Co., LPA in Cleveland.
-It was updated by Lori A Pinjuh of Margaret W. Wong & Assoc.
+It was updated by Sage Wen, Project Specialist with Margaret W. Wong & Assoc.
 Co., LPA in Cleveland.